+This assessment assumes that either Alternative 1 or 2 will be authorised, as although Alternative 1 is the clients preferred alternative it does have a slightly higher botanical impact.
 The following is regarded as essential, feasible and reasonable mitigation and is factored into the assessment:

-- The approved development areas must be surveyed and clearly demarcated on the ground prior to any site development, so that no accidental disturbance of the conservation areas occurs. - No disturbance or loss of vegetation should be allowed within the Medium and High sensitivity areas outside the proposed development footprints at any stage in the future. - Search and Rescue of all translocatable bulbs and succulents from within the development footprints must be undertaken prior to any site development.
-All specimens of the NT vygie Brianhuntleya intrusa and the dwarf succulent Tulista pumila within the authorised footprint must be rescued.
+- The approved development areas must be surveyed and clearly demarcated on the ground prior to any site development, so that no accidental disturbance of the conservation areas occurs. - No disturbance or loss of vegetation should be allowed within the Medium (or Medium - High sensitivity area if Alt 2 is approved) and High sensitivity areas outside the approved development footprints at any stage in the future. - Search and Rescue of all translocatable bulbs and succulents (at least 15 species) from within the development footprints must be undertaken prior to any site development.
+In addition for Alternative 1 all specimens of the Near Threatened vygie Brianhuntleya intrusa, the dwarf succulent Tulista pumila and the unnamed purple flowered Anisodontea (seen only in southern part of Block 2) within the authorised footprint must be rescued (none of these is in the Alternative 2 footprint).
 This must be undertaken by a qualified Search and Rescue contractor approved by the botanist.

-Some of the material should be used to help rehabilitate the previously disturbed northeastern part of the site, and the remainder can be used elsewhere (at contractor and botanist's discretion).
+Some of the material should be used to help rehabilitate the previously disturbed northeastern part of the site (if not developed), and the remainder can be used elsewhere (at contractor and botanist's discretion).